University of Arizona College of Pharmacy/Banner-UMC Tucson

 September 27, 2018

-The PGY2 Infectious Diseases Pharmacy Residency is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
-The program is designed to train selected, highly motivated and highly qualified pharmacists so that they are prepared to be future educators, assume an infectious diseases specialist position in an acute care facility and/or pursue advanced fellowship training in infectious diseases research.
+The PGY2 Pediatric Pharmacy Residency is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
+This program is designed to prepare motivated and qualified pharmacists for advanced pediatric clinical pharmacy practice, including clinical specialist and/or clinical faculty positions.

 About the Program:

-Residents are required to participate in the ICU clinical staffing service on a rotating basis every third week (on average).
+Residents are required to participate in the pediatric clinical staffing service on a rotating basis every third week (on average).
+This coverage includes management of all patients in the PICU, heme/onc/bmt and general pediatrics floors.
+Duties include, but are not limited to, pharmacokinetic monitoring, anticoagulation monitoring, management of pediatric TPNs, and response to code blue situations.

 Benefits and Financial Provisions:

-The salary for these programs are competitive with similar residency programs nationwide.
-Residents are entitled to all benefits provided to full time university appointed personnel.
+The salaries for these programs are competitive with similar residency programs nationwide.
+Residents are entitled to all benefits provided to full time University appointed personnel.
 Funds may be provided to help offset travel expenses to selected state and national meetings.

-The applicant for the PGY2 Infectious Diseases Pharmacy Residency should have graduated from a doctor of pharmacy (PharmD) program and completed a clinically oriented PGY1 residency in pharmacy before beginning the Infectious Diseases Residency.
+The applicant for the PGY2 Pediatric Pharmacy Residency should have graduated from a doctor of pharmacy (PharmD) program and completed a clinically oriented PGY1 residency in pharmacy before beginning his/her Pediatric Pharmacy Residency.
 Suspension of these criteria may be allowed for exceptional candidates as determined by the residency director.

 On-site interviews for invited applications will occur in February.

-For additional information about the PGY2 Infectious Diseases Pharmacy Residency Program, please contact:
+For additional information about the PGY2 Pediatric Pharmacy Residency Program, please contact:

 The pharmacy residency program at the University of Arizona College of Pharmacy was established in 1975.
 With more than 40 years of experience, the residency program has evolved into one of the largest and most prestigious in the nation.
 Five University of Arizona residencies, including an international program, account for an average of 30 graduates every year.
 We encourage you to explore Tucson and consider applying to our competitive program.